George Sisler: Early years (1915–1919)

 Both Pittsburgh and the Browns were interested in signing Sisler to play professional baseball for them following his graduation.
 The Pirates offered $700 a month with a $1,000 bonus, but the Browns offered a $5,000 bonus with a $200-per-month salary.
 Sisler chose St. Louis because he was comfortable playing for Rickey, now the Browns' manager.

 On June 28, 1915, Sisler made his major league debut, entering as a pitcher in relief against the Chicago White Sox.
 He pitched three scoreless innings and struck out two batters, while at the plate he collected his first major league hit, which came against Jim Scott.
 Five days later, he pitched a complete game victory in his first major league start, in which he struck out nine batters but also walked nine.

 Rickey, however, thought Sisler was too good at baseball to confine himself to pitching every few days.
 First baseman John Leary was struggling at the position, and Rickey decided to try Sisler there.
 Initially, the stress of learning a new position sent Sisler into a batting slump, but after Rickey let him pitch another game, his confidence began to grow.
 Sisler still pitched and played the outfield as well in 1915; on August 29, he defeated Walter Johnson in a complete game, 2–1 victory.
-Offensively, he batted .285 with three home runs, while as a pitcher, he had a 4–4 record and what biographer Rick Huhn termed a "very respectable" 2.83 earned run average (ERA).
+Offensively, he batted .285 with three home runs, while as a pitcher, he had a 4–4 record, posting a 2.83 earned run average (ERA), slightly better than the American League (AL) average of 2.93.

 In 1916, Sisler became the Browns' full-time first baseman, playing the position for 141 of the team's 158 games.
 His .305 batting average led the team, as did his hits (177) and slugging percentage (.400).
-Though Sisler's 24 errors that year led American League (AL) first basemen, Huhn wrote that he demonstrated "significant improvement and frequent brilliance" at the position.
+Though Sisler's 24 errors that year led AL first basemen, Huhn wrote that he demonstrated "significant improvement and frequent brilliance" at the position.
 He made only three appearances on the mound that year, but in his most notable, on September 17, he threw a shutout, defeating Johnson and the Senators 1–0.

 On August 11, 1917, in the second game of a doubleheader against the Philadelphia Athletics, Sisler recorded three hits in four at bats.
 The performance began a 26-game hitting streak, during which Sisler batted .422.
 For the season, he led the team in most offensive categories, and his .353 batting average was second in the AL, behind Ty Cobb's .383.